Home > Analyses > Utilities > WEC Energy Group, Inc.

 Financial Ratios

-The table below presents key financial ratios for WEC Energy Group, Inc. over the fiscal years 2020 to 2024, providing insights into profitability, valuation, liquidity, leverage, and efficiency:
+The table below presents key financial ratios for WEC Energy Group, Inc. over recent fiscal years, illustrating profitability, liquidity, leverage, and valuation dynamics:

 |---|---|---|---|---|---|